Last Updated: 01/05/19 | January 5th, 2019

 - Notre Dame – This 15th-century Gothic Catholic church, officially titled The Church of Our Blessed Lady of the Sablon, was where the city’s rich and well-off came to worship.
 The church is also home to two incredible Baroque chapels that were added in the 17th century.

 - The Palace of Justice – The most important court in Belgium, the Palace of Justice was built in the 19th century and was actually the largest structure built in that century.
-This massive building is actually larger than St. Peter’s Basilica in Rome and cost approximately 45 million Belgian Francs to construct and furnish.
+This massive building is actually larger than St. Peter’s Basilica in Rome and costs approximately 45 million Belgian Francs to construct and furnish.

 - Manneken Pis and Jeanneke Pis – These are two famous statues in the city.
 One is a replica from the 17th century while one is a more modern addition.
 What makes them interesting (and a bit odd) is that they are of children peeing.
 They are meant to reflect the Belgian sense of humor, which is why they are hugely popular in the city.